Acer Laptop

 Removing the CPU

-The CPU and GPU share the same heat sink, so we will have to unscrew all the screws holding it firmly attached to both.
+The CPU and GPU share the same heat sink, so we will need to unscrew all the screws that hold it in place.

-To remove the CPU (for a possible upgrade to Intel i5 or i7), you must now turn the black screw located on the socket counter-clockwise.
+To remove the CPU (which may be upgraded to an Intel i5 or i7), you have to turn the black screw on the socket counterclockwise.